clementvidon/config/README.md

 ## Summary

 The configuration of my everyday tools.
-Due to the massive atomic changes the commit messages do not detail the changes that are made.
-This repository is in the first place a cloud.

 ## Usage